Department of Global Studies

 Sendai Shirayuri Women’s has concluded a College educational partnership agreement with ANA Business Solutions Co.
 Ltd., which offers on-campus lectures, “ANA Airline School” to students.
 Active CAs in the ANA Airline School carry out lectures related to hospitality, business manners, and job hunting based on the syllabus.
 Furthermore, practice, discussion, and presentations have been added, to support the numerous classes that are offered.
 In addition to the on-campus classes, training at an airport is also conducted for comprehensive studies.
 This college educational partnership agreement with ANA Business Solutions Co.
 Ltd. is the first such attempt in the Tohoku and Hokkaido districts.

-- There are four study courses (SC) as mentioned above.
+- There are Three study courses (SC) as mentioned above.

 - Courses are categorized in six clusters: languages, cultures, modern society, business-hospitality, active learning, and career.